 These viny perennials are hardly low-care plants.
-Chinese lanterns are subject to many plant diseases and insect pests, including false potato beetles, cucumber beetles and flea beetles.
-It is truly a shame to witness a beautiful pod form during the summer, only to have it later become riddled with holes (chewed out of it by insects).
-Neem oil and/or insecticidal soap sprays should help against most of the offending pests, so be sure to keep some on hand.
+Chinese lanterns are subject to many plant diseases and insect pests, including false potato beetles, cucumber beetles, and flea beetles.
+It's truly a shame to witness a beautiful pod form during the summer, only to have it later become riddled with holes (chewed out of it by insects).
+Neem oil and/or insecticidal soap sprays should help against most of the offending pests.

-Because various bacterial and fungal diseases can attack them, be sure to give your Chinese lanterns enough space (3 feet of spacing is suggested); crowding promotes the spread of such diseases.
-In addition, cut back and properly dispose of foliage in fall if your plants have had any disease problem, to minimize its spread.
+Because various bacterial and fungal diseases can attack them, be sure to give your Chinese lanterns enough room (space them 3 feet on center); crowding promotes the spread of such diseases.
+In addition, cut back and properly dispose of foliage in fall if your plants have had any disease problem to minimize its spread.
 Do not put it in the compost bin.
-You can divide the plants in spring if overcrowding occurs.
+If overcrowding occurs, divide the plants in spring.

-Once they are mature, most of the care needed by these plants comes in the form of keeping insect pests at bay.
-It is also important to decide ahead of time whether or not you wish to grow these plants directly in the ground (without a barrier or container) and take your chances with their invasive nature.
-It will take less time and energy to think the matter out in the beginning and act accordingly than to decide later that you do not like the way they spread and try to remove them.
+Once they're mature, most of the care needed by these plants comes in the form of keeping insect pests at bay.
+It's also important to decide ahead of time whether or not you wish to grow these plants directly in the ground (without a barrier or container) and take your chances with their invasive nature.
+It'll take less time and energy to think the matter out in the beginning and act accordingly than to decide later that you don't like the way they spread and try to remove them.

 Harvesting the Pods

-When the pods have changed to their much-valued orange to reddish-orange color, it is time to harvest them.
-Cut the stems of the plant off at ground level to remove it.
+When the pods have changed to their much-valued orange to reddish-orange color, it's time to harvest them.
+Remove a plant by cutting its stem off at ground level.
 Strip the leaves off, then suspend the whole plant, upside down, from a nail or string.
 The best places in which to dry the harvested pods are dark, cool places with good ventilation (perhaps a garage).
 Drying should be complete in a few weeks' time.

-If you can't grow and harvest your own Chinese lanterns but wish to purchase some for crafts or ornamentation, not to worry: They are widely sold by florists, by craft stores, and by private individuals (just as the latter sometimes sell pussy willows on their front lawns).
+If you can't grow and harvest your own Chinese lanterns but wish to purchase some for crafts or ornamentation, you can buy them at florist shops or craft stores, as well as from private individuals (just as the latter sometimes sell pussy willows on their front lawns).